smriti172003/Social-Profiles/README.md

 # Social-Profiles

-This website contains the direct links of my social media handles.
+Hi there, This website contains the direct links of my social media handles.
+You can access it on : https://smriti172003.github.io/Social-Profiles/